Analysis of a hybridizable discontinuous Galerkin scheme for the tangential control of the Stokes system: Analysis of the Tangential Dirichlet Control Problem

 Taking the same argument for a third time, we obtain the regularity of the other involved variables. \end{proof} Notice that a higher regularity of the target state would not lead to a higher regularity of the solution, since it is mainly bounded by the singularities that appear due to the corners.
 Low regularity of the target would nevertheless lead to a low regularity solution.
 Suppose for instance that $\xi>2$ ($\omega>0.7\pi$) and $\bm y_d\in\bm H^\alpha(\Omega)$, with $\alpha <2$.
 If $\alpha <1$, then the gradient of the dual pressure would not be a function, and the argument of the proof would not lead to any conclusion.
 If $1\leq \alpha\leq 3/2$, then the argument would stop in the first step, obtaining regularity for the control $u\in H^{\alpha-1/2}(\Gamma)$.
 If $3/2<\alpha<2$, then the argument would finish in the second step obtaining again $u\in H^{\alpha-1/2}(\Gamma)$.

-We use the following reformulation of the optimality system in our analysis of the HDG method: \begin{corollary} Suppose $\Omega$ is a convex polygonal domain and $\bm y_d\in \bm H^{\min\{2,\xi\} }(\Omega)$.
-The solution of the optimality system \eqref{TCOSE11}-\eqref{1TCOOC} also satisfies the following well-posed problem: find
+We use the following reformulation of the optimality system in our analysis of the HDG method: \begin{corollary} Let $\bm y_d\in \bm H^{\min\{2,\xi\} }(\Omega)$.
+Then the solution of the optimality system \eqref{TCOSE11}-\eqref{1TCOOC} also satisfies the following well-posed problem: find

 such that $ \mathbb L - p\mathbb{I}, \mathbb{G}+q\mathbb{I} \in \mathbb H(\textup{div}, \Omega) $ and

 \end{corollary}